 - Set up alerts on logs

 Connect the dots.
 Logging is one part of an entire monitoring strategy.
 To practice truly effective monitoring, you need to complement your logging with other types of monitoring like monitoring based on events, alerts and tracing.
 This is the only way to get the whole story of what’s happening at any point in time.
-Logs are great for giving you high-definition detail on issues, but this is useful only once you’ve seen the forest and are ready to zoom into the trees.
+Logs are great for giving you high-definition details on issues, but this is useful only once you’ve seen the forest and are ready to zoom into the trees.
 Metrics and events at an aggregate level may be more effective, especially when starting to troubleshoot an issue.